Cusps and foils are commonly seen as decoration on buildings. Cusps are projecting

 The earliest surviving cusps and foils in East Anglia date from the thirteenth century,

-and our to be found in churches.
+and are to be found in churches.
 They are reminiscent of cusps and foils seen in

 Saracenic (Muslim) architecture where they seem to be a natural development of the